ty-everett/ts-sdk/docs/tutorials/transaction-types.md

 ## Prerequisites

 - Complete the [Your First BSV Transaction](./first-transaction.md) tutorial
-- Have [MetaNet Desktop Wallet](https://metanet.bsvb.tech/) installed and configured
+- Have a BRC-100 compliant wallet (such as [MetaNet Desktop Wallet](https://metanet.bsvb.tech/)) installed and configured
 - Some BSV in your wallet

 ## Transaction with Multiple Outputs